 I am writing to express my concern with the way that the financial implications of the proposed school bond offering have been presented to the public.
 The School District has highlighted: “The estimated 30-year average tax increase for residents with a house with an assessed value of $26,600 (an approximate $1,689,000 market value) is about $3.23 per month” and made this a major selling point for the offering.
 This number is essentially meaningless, and the real number is approximately 25 times higher.

 - Most people reading the Board’s materials would interpret them to mean that their taxes would go up by about $3 per month.
 What the Board actually means is that your annual taxes will go up by an average of $3 per month each and every month for the next 30 years, or approximately $1,000 per year (about $80 per month) in total.
 This is not at all apparent to someone who does not dig into the numbers.

-- This presentation is similar to someone taking out a 30-year mortgage with payments of $360 per month and saying that their mortgage payments go up by an average of $1 per month.
+- As stated on Little Loans’ website, this presentation is similar to someone taking out a 30-year mortgage with payments of $360 per month and saying that their mortgage payments go up by an average of $1 per month.
 I have never seen anyone present a financial transaction this way in any context.